-FwdLLM \cite{xu2023billion-sized}, BAFFLE \cite{feng2023baffle} and FedZeN \cite{maritan2023fedzen} do not limit the number of candidate seeds for communication compression.
-Thus, they still need to distribute the latest trainable model parameters to clients in each round.
-If they are adopted for full-parameter tuning of LLMs with FL, clients have to consume tremendous communication resources to download the latest LLM in each round, thus, it may prevent many clients from participating in FL since the cost and quality of a wireless connection can vary greatly between different countries \cite{dorfman2023docofl}.
+FwdLLM \cite{xu2023billion-sized}, BAFFLE \cite{feng2023baffle} and FedZeN \cite{maritan2023fedzen} do not restrict the number of candidate seeds.
+Therefore, they still need to distribute the latest trainable model parameters to clients in each round.
+If they are adopted for full-parameter tuning of LLMs with FL, clients have to consume tremendous communication resources to download the latest global LLM in each round, thus, it may prevent many clients from participating in FL since the cost and quality of a wireless connection can vary greatly between different countries \cite{dorfman2023docofl}.

-For the approach achieves bidirectional $\cO(1)$ communication cost proposed by \citet{zelikman2023onebyte}, it optimizes communication efficiency to the utmost.
+The approach proposed by \citet{zelikman2023onebyte} achieves bidirectional $\cO(1)$ communication cost, optimizing the communication efficiency to the utmost.
 However, there is no such thing as a free lunch.
-As we have discussed in Figure \ref{pic-intro-time-consumption}, since \citet{zelikman2023onebyte} sample seeds from almost infinite space, each client must replicate the update steps performed by all other clients to obtain the latest model.
-Therefore, as the rounds of FL continue, the overhead of calculating the latest model from $\wb^0$ also grows indefinitely, quickly reaching a level that is unsustainable for end devices.
-Since the fine-tuning of large models typically requires running many steps on a large instruction dataset, the approach proposed by \citet{zelikman2023onebyte} is not suitable for full-parameter tuning of LLMs with FL on devices.
-Moreover, \citet{zelikman2023onebyte} conduct experiments only on a small sentiment classification dataset, i.e., SST2 \cite{socher2013recursive}, and train a model for in a total of only 16,000 steps, while on a complex dataset, e.g., \datani \cite{supernaturalinstructions}, such several steps of updates are not sufficient to the convergence of LLMs.
+As we have presented in Figure \ref{pic-intro-time-consumption}, \citet{zelikman2023onebyte} sample seeds from a vast space that is almost infinite, causing each client must replicate the update steps performed by all other clients to obtain the latest model.
+Consequently, the overhead of calculating the latest model from $\wb^0$ also grows indefinitely as the rounds of FL continue, quickly reaching a level that is unsustainable for end devices.
+Since the fine-tuning of large models typically requires many steps over a large instruction dataset, the approach proposed by \citet{zelikman2023onebyte} is not suitable for full-parameter tuning of LLMs with FL on devices.
+Moreover, \citet{zelikman2023onebyte} conduct experiments only on a small sentiment classification dataset, i.e., SST2 \cite{socher2013recursive}, and train a model for a total of only 16,000 steps.
+However, for complex datasets, such as \datani \cite{supernaturalinstructions}, this number of update steps may not be sufficient for the convergence of LLMs.